rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 1. Low-power hardware (it's a long journey, can't have a power hog)
 1. Cheap and reliable GPS and cellular antennas
 1. Reasonably-sized (and priced) LiPo battery
-1. Preferably avoid using a host microcontroller (to save on power and cost)
+1. Avoid using a host microcontroller (to save on power and cost)

 ### GPS and Cellular in One

 We all know the old adage: kill two birds with one stone.
 How violent!
 So how about kill three birds with one stone?
 Wait, still violent.
+Let's knock out three requirements (cellular, GPS, and low-power) with one piece of hardware.

-The core of my asset tracker is the [Notecard from Blues Wireless](https://blues.io/products/notecard/).
+The core of my asset tracker is the [Notecard from Blues Wireless](https://blues.io/products/notecard/?utm_source=hackster&utm_medium=web&utm_content=globaltracker).
 The Notecard is a device-to-cloud data pump with an onboard cellular and GPS module that, by default, is **low power** to the tune of ~8mA when idle.
 The Notecard ships with an embedded SIM and 10 years + 500 MB of data included.

 How about global connectivity?
 [137 countries and counting.](https://dev.blues.io/hardware/notecard-datasheet/note-nbgl-500/#cellular-service) Should be more than enough for this trip.